SolinSM/HR-Department/README.md

 **1. Codebase**
 > One codebase tracked in revision control, many deploys ✔
 > We have no particular problems here, it’s just a matter of development workflow.
-> We can track our app code in Git: the master branch is deployed to production, while
+> We can track our app code in Git: the master branch is deployed to production, while all the development and testing is made under separate branches.
-> all the development and testing is made under separate branches.
+> In this factor as we see from above files, we define the repository, Configuration, environments `.env`, `DockerFile`, services.

 **2. Dependencies**